How To Automate Your Multi-Vendor Marketplace Payments

 Transaction or Handling Fees

 Bear in mind your handling fees and any other fees your multi-vendor marketplace might incur when you’re thinking about whether or not to opt for a commission-based or cost-based payment model.
 For example, do your vendors charge handling fees per item or per order?
 Are there any transaction fees involved which you need to account for?
-With Jetti’s landed costs feature, all of this can be integrated into your payment model, so there’ll be no nasty surprises when you start looking at your profit margins!
+With Onport’s landed costs feature, all of this can be integrated into your payment model, to help ensure your margins remain viable.

 STEP 2: Select Your Payment Method